GrandyB/SheetOnBG/README.md

 Simple to change and adapt to basically any scenario where you want text on top of an image.

 ## Running
-To get this to work:
+To get the example running against its provided test sheet:

 1) Grab the latest copy of [GoogleSheetToJS.js](https://github.com/GrandyB/GoogleSheetToJS/blob/master/GoogleSheetToJS.js) and place alongside these files.